 Need to do more than just send emails?
 GetResponse offers versatile, easy-to-use software with a comprehensive list of features you can use to integrate your marketing strategy.

 GetResponse gives you CRM and webinar tools, plus a landing page builder.
 This means you can manage and analyze the results of these solutions in one place, saving you time and helping you see how they affect each other.
 It also comes with list-building and automation courses to fine-tune your skills.
+You can see why it gets excellent reviews.

 - 100% tailored automation.
 While Mailchimp gives you preset workflows to manage your automation, GetResponse lets you create autoresponders triggered case by case, based on your customer’s behavior.
 For instance, if a customer leaves your website just before making a payment, it can send an automatic message asking them to finish the process.